 Open the Activity Monitor (Applications > Utilities) and find apps that take up most of your memory.
 Next, simply force quit these apps by highlighting them and pressing the greyed out X icon.

 Deleting cache files is also a great idea.
-We’ve already described how to do this here.
 We also recommend running the Repair Disk tool from Disk Utility (Applications > Utilities).

 MacBook battery problem

 Some users complain of a shorter battery life after updating.
 If your MacBook battery drains faster after installing High Sierra, try checking for the cause.
 You can find “battery killers” in the Energy tab of the Activity Monitor.
 There you can see how much energy running apps are consuming.
-We’ve already described battery saving tips for Macs.
-Click here to check the five steps to increase the battery life of your laptop.
+Learn more about checking battery status.

 Mail app issues

 Lots of High Sierra users report issues with Yahoo mail accounts.
 For some reason, High Sierra displays the message "The IMAP command UID COPY (to Trash) failed for the mailbox INBOX with server error: UID COPY Command is not valid in this state".
 To fix that, you’ll need to delete your email account from the Mail app, and then add it back manually.

 In addition, some users claim they no longer receive notification banners when they get a new email.
 There’s an easy way to handle this issue: go to System Preferences > Notifications, and change the Alert style from Banner to Alert.